rhyslwells/Data-Archive/content/standardised/learning rate.md

    - A low learning rate ensures more stable and precise convergence but may result in slow training and can get stuck in local minima.
 A lower learning rate makes the model more robust but requires more iterations to converge.
    -
 1. **Tuning**:
    - The learning rate is a hyperparameter that needs careful tuning.
-It can be adjusted manually or through automated hyperparameter optimization techniques like [[Optuna]].
+It can be adjusted manually or through automated hyperparameter optimization techniques like [[standardised/Optuna]].
    - The optimal learning rate depends on various factors, including the dataset, model complexity, and the specific optimization algorithm used.

 3. **Practical Considerations**: